Your Hartsdale and Scarsdale NY Myopia Management Specialist

 What is Myopia?

-Myopia or as it is commonly known, shortsighted/nearsighted is a condition that develops and continues to worsen during school years.
+Myopia or as it is commonly known, shortsighted/nearsighted is a condition that causes objects at a distance to be blurry.
+It usually develops and continues to worsen during school years.

-Myopia increases as the axial length of the eye increases.
+Myopia increases as the size of the eye or axial length increases.

 As myopia increases, so does the risk of developing many eye diseases and complications such as retinal detachment and glaucoma.